-The physically-accurate synthetic image is simulated in a two step process.
-In the first step, RADIANCE, a freely-distributed software package from the Lighting Systems Research Group of the Lawrence Berkeley Laboratory, is used to solve the radiative heat transfer equation.
-In the second step, the sensor model for the computer vision system is modeled using the power law [10].
+The physically accurate synthetic image is simulated in a two-step process.
+In the first step, RADIANCE, a freely distributed software package from the Lighting Systems Research Group of the Lawrence Berkeley Laboratory, is used to solve the radiative heat transfer equation.
+In the second step, the sensor model for the computer vision system is modeled using a power law [10].

-Figure 10 quantitatively compare various methods of generating synthetic images, where synthetic images of the retroreflective background were generated and compared to a captured image of the retroreflective field (Figure 10).
-As seen in Figure 10(a), a CAD-generated image assuming an ideal diffuse surface results in an image which is nearly black.
-Figure 10(b) illustrates RADIANCE's ability to model the retroreflective background; however, the illuminated area is too small and too sharply defined.
-Incorporation of the finite aperture (Figure 10(d)) results in an image with a more acceptable transition between the illuminated and non-illuminated areas, but the illuminated area is still too small.
-The importance of accurate source emission distribution modeling is shown in Figure 10(c).
-Other detailed illustrative examples of using physically-accurate synthetic images can be found in [23].
+Fig. 10 quantitatively compares various methods of generating synthetic images, where synthetic images of the retroreflective background were generated and compared to a captured image of the retroreflective field (Fig. 10).
+As seen in Fig. 10(a), a CAD-generated image assuming an ideal diffuse surface results in an image that is nearly black.
+Fig. 10(b) illustrates RADIANCE's ability to model the retroreflective background; however, the illuminated area is too small and too sharply defined.
+Incorporation of the finite aperture [Fig. 10(d)] results in an image with a more acceptable transition between the illuminated and nonilluminated areas, but the illuminated area is still too small.
+The importance of accurate source-emission distribution modeling is shown in Fig. 10(c).
+Other detailed illustrative examples of using physically accurate synthetic images can be found in [23].

-The benefits of this realistic image synthesis are three-fold.
+The benefits of this realistic image synthesis are threefold.
 First, it provides a rational basis for designing the hardware and software components of a machine vision system.
-Secondly, it provides a standard platform for comparing algorithms and predicting the optimal algorithm (and optimal performance) for a specific application.
+Second, it provides a standard platform for comparing algorithms and predicting the optimal algorithm (and optimal performance) for a specific application.
 Additionally, it provides an opportunity to perform an in-depth study of the factors that can significantly degrade the performance of image-processing algorithms and aid in the determination of critical design parameters.
-A third benefit is the ultimate development of a well-designed CAD-tool which utilizes physically-accurate synthetic images to accurately and inexpensively predict the performance of a proposed vision system design prior to implementation or the construction of a prototype, minimizing the need to build and test a large number of hardware configurations.
-Such a tool also allows necessary changes in part design to be made earlier in the design phase, significantly reducing implementation time and improving industrial reliability
+A third benefit is the ultimate development of a well-designed CAD-tool that utilizes physically accurate synthetic images to accurately and inexpensively predict the performance of a proposed vision system design prior to implementation or construction of a prototype, minimizing the need to build and test a large number of hardware configurations.
+Such a tool also allows necessary changes in part design to be made earlier in the design phase, significantly reducing implementation time and improving industrial reliability.